Finding Top-k Longest Palindromes in Substrings

 \subsection{Tools}

-In this section, we list some data structures used in our algorithm in Section~\ref{sec:algo}. \paragraph*{Palindromic Trees and Series Trees.} The palindromic tree of $T$ is a data structure that represents all distinct palindromes in $T$~\cite{rubinchik2018eertree}.
-Let $\paltree(T)$ denote the palindromic tree of $T$.
-The $\paltree(T)$ has $d$ ordinary nodes and one auxiliary node $\bot$ where $d \le n+1$ is the number of all distinct palindromes in $T$.
-Each ordinary node $v$ corresponds to each palindromic substring of $T$ and stores its length as $\weight(v)$.
+In this section, we list some data structures used in our algorithm in Section~\ref{sec:algo}. \paragraph*{Palindromic Trees and Series Trees} The palindromic tree of $T$ is a data structure that represents all distinct palindromes in $T$~\cite{rubinchik2018eertree}.
+The palindromic tree of $T$, denoted by $\paltree(T)$, has $d$ ordinary nodes and one auxiliary node $\bot$ where $d \le n+1$ is the number of all distinct palindromes in $T$.
+Each ordinary node $v$ corresponds to a palindromic substring of $T$ (including the empty string $\varepsilon$) and stores its length as $\weight(v)$.
 For the auxiliary node $\bot$, we define $\weight(\bot)=-1$.
 For convenience, we identify each node with its corresponding palindrome.
 For an ordinary node $v$ in $\paltree(T)$ and a character $c$, if nodes $v$ and $cvc$ exist, then an edge labeled $c$ connects these nodes.
 The auxiliary node $\bot$ has edges to all nodes corresponding to length-$1$ palindromes.
-Each node $v$ in $\paltree(T)$ has a suffix link, denoted by $\link(v)$, that points to the longest palindromic proper suffix of $v$.
-We define $\link(c)=\varepsilon$ for each length-$1$ palindrome $c$ appearing in $T$ and $\link(\varepsilon) = \link(\bot) = \bot$.
-See the left part of Fig.~\ref{fig:eertree} for example.
+Each node $v$ in $\paltree(T)$ has a suffix link that points to the longest palindromic proper suffix of $v$.
+Let $\link(v)$ be the string pointed to by the suffix link of $v$.
+We define $\link(\varepsilon) = \link(\bot) = \bot$.
+See Figure~\ref{fig:eertree}(a) for example.
 For each node $v$ corresponding to a non-empty palindrome in $\paltree(T)$, let $\delta_v=|v|-|\link(v)|$ be the difference between the lengths of $v$ and its longest palindromic proper suffix.